project-clara/project-clara/.github/CONTRIBUTING.md

  - [Coding Rules](#rules)
  - [Commit Message Guidelines](#commit)

+Project Clara uses the [gitflow-workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow), you can find further information in this [blog post](http://nvie.com/posts/a-successful-git-branching-model/).
+There is also a [cheat sheet](https://danielkummer.github.io/git-flow-cheatsheet/) available.

 ## <a name="issue"></a> Found a Bug?
 If you find a bug in the source code, you can help us by [submitting an issue](#submit-issue) to our [GitHub Repository][github].
 Even better, you can